IIIF/cookbook-recipes/recipe/0010-book-2-viewing-direction/index.md

 ## Example 1: `viewingDirection` `right-to-left`

-This Manifest shows the playbill for "Akiba gongen kaisen-banashi," "Futatsu chōchō kuruwa nikki", and "Godairiki koi no fūjime", kabuki performances at the Chikugo Theater in Osaka from the fifth month of Kaei 2 (May, 1849).
+This Manifest shows the playbill for "Akiba gongen kaisen-banashi," "Futatsu chōchō kuruwa nikki", and "Godairiki koi no fūjime", kabuki performances at the Chikugo Theater in Osaka, from the fifth month of Kaei 2 (May, 1849).

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest-rtl.json" %}